stoneskin

 p1.myfunc()

-if you put your class in a sub folder /myclass/person.py so the import will be
+If you put your class in a subfolder /myclass/person.py, the import will be:

 from myclass.person import Person

-Note your class name and directory name should avoid key works of python https://www.w3schools.com/python/python_ref_keywords.asp
+Note Your class name and directory name should avoid Python keywords. https://www.w3schools.com/python/python_ref_keywords.asp

-1. Please read below and completed the exercises at the end. https://www.w3schools.com/python/python_classes.asp
+1. Please read below and complete the exercises at the end. https://www.w3schools.com/python/python_classes.asp

-2. please Check you previous code, try to rewrite some of them into one or more classes. you could try save each class as one file.
-Then use a main python file to import them and run the function in those classes.
+2. Please check your previous code and try to rewrite some of them into one or more classes.
+You could try to save each class as one file.
+Then use a main Python file to import them and run the functions in those classes.